jon42/Obsidian-Vault/Biology/Molecular Biology/Macro Molecules/Nucleic Acid/RNA/RNA.md

-RNA is a single stranded nucleic acid that stores information over a short time.
+RNA::: is a single stranded nucleic acid that stores information over a short time.